anhnguyendepocen/stat209-f18/_notes/class13-inference-several-means.md

 statement for a bit.
 Why would a value of zero be important in this model?

+**Note**: I'm not calling it this in these notes, but just so you are aware the statistical model we are applying is called a "t-test".

 ## Comparing Three Categories

 Let's apply this to a more complex situation using the mammals sleep